 “Everyone had a clear understanding of construction and design goals,” Mark says.

 Mark’s role was to bring it all together.
-After understanding the designer’s concept and the client’s wishes, they collaborated using unique materials.
-He picked up the barn beams himself, excitedly returning to create the decorative ceiling design in his mind.
+After understanding the designer’s concept and the client’s wishes, they collaborated using unique materials from drapery fabric at online discount to design the perfect place for relaxing.
+Besides, he picked up the barn beams himself, excitedly returning to create the decorative ceiling design in his mind.